dxc-technology/halstack-style-guide/contributing/overview.md

 ### From our documentation site

-At the bottom of every of our documentation pages you can find a link to the Github page.
+At the bottom of every of our [documentation pages]() you will find an `edit this page on GitHub` link that will redirect to the `README.md` file.

-> TO DO

 ### Pull requests